Setland34/ETHkey-Paytr-Protocal/README.md

 17. [Configuration](#configuration)

 ## Description
-This repository contains the smart contracts for the ETHkey protocol.
-The ETHkey protocol is designed to facilitate secure and efficient transactions on the Ethereum blockchain.
+This repository contains the smart contracts for the Paytr protocol.
+The Paytr protocol is designed to facilitate secure and efficient transactions on the Ethereum blockchain.

 ## Cloning the Repository
 To clone this repository, use the following command: